Tideline (short story): Plot summary

-The story follows a sentient war machine, Chalcedony, which is the lone survivor of a previous and highly apocalyptic war that has reduced the human population virtually to cavemen and hunter gatherers.
-As Chalcedony combs the beach looking for trinkets it can make into memorials for its fallen comrades, she develops a friendship with an orphaned boy.
+The story follows a sentient war machine, Chalcedony, which is the lone survivor of a highly apocalyptic war that has reduced the human population virtually to cavemen and hunter gatherers.
+As Chalcedony combs the beach looking for trinkets it can make into memorials for its fallen comrades, it develops a friendship with an orphaned boy.

-When her power cells have completely worn down, the machine hands the trinkets to its now matured companion, telling him to spread the memory of those who fought.
+When its power cells have completely worn down, the machine hands the trinkets to its now matured companion, telling him to spread the memory of those who fought.